VPGTrans: Transfer Visual Prompt Generator across LLMs: Introduction

 \section{Introduction}

-\paragraph{Background.} Recent years have witnessed a great rise in large-scale language models (LLMs) on ushering the human-like artificial intelligence.
-By scaling up the model size (\eg, from 11B to 175B), LLMs have been empowered with the amazing capability of human language understanding \citep{}.
-Text-based LLMs are further enhanced by associating with other modalities such as vision, leading to the vision-language LLMs (VL-LLMs), \eg, BLIP-2~\citep{li2023blip2}, Flamingo~\citep{alayrac2022flamingo}, GPT-4~\citep{bubeck2023gpt4} for multimodal dialog system, and PaLM-E~\citep{driess2023palme} for embodied AI system.
-To construct a VL-LLM, a visual prompt generator (VPG) module (\cf Fig.~\ref{fig:teaser}) that produces soft prompts for the input images/videos is added\footnote{Also including a linear projector for dimension matching.} at the bottom of the backbone LLM for bridging the gap between vision and language modalities.
-Currently, such architecture has been frequently adopted by many popular VL-LLMs.
-For example, BLIP-2 pre-train a CLIP-ViT~\citep{radford2021clip} combined with a Q-Former as VPG; PaLM-E explores several different architectures, \eg ViT~\citep{dosovitskiy2020vit} or OSRT~\citep{sajjadi2022osrt} as VPG.
-To obtain the final VL-LLM, the VPG needs to be tuned.
-Without updating the whole architecture on the on-demand data, ideally, the large backbone LLM can be kept fully frozen, with only the comparatively light VPG module being (fully or partially) updated. \footnote{ Note that Flamingo also inserts some tunable parameters into the LLM part, but recent works~\citep{li2023blip2, driess2023palme} found that freezing LLM is more efficient. }
+\paragraph{Background.} Recent years have witnessed a great rise in large-scale language models (LLMs) in ushering the human-like artificial intelligence.
+Text-based LLMs~\citep{radford2019gpt2, brown2020gpt3, raffel2020t5} are further enhanced by associating with other modalities such as vision, leading to the multimodal LLMs (MLLMs), such as BLIP-2~\citep{li2023blip2}, Flamingo~\citep{alayrac2022flamingo}, GPT-4~\citep{bubeck2023gpt4} for multimodal dialog system, and PaLM-E~\citep{driess2023palme} for embodied AI system.
+To construct a MLLM, a visual prompt generator (VPG) module (\cf Fig.~\ref{fig:teaser}(a)) that produces soft prompts for the input images/videos is added\footnote{Also including a linear projector for dimension matching.} for bridging the gap between vision and language modalities.
+Currently, such architecture has been frequently adopted by many popular MLLMs ~\citep{li2023blip2, li2023vpgc}.
+For example, BLIP-2 pre-trains a CLIP-ViT~\citep{radford2021clip} combined with a Q-Former as VPG.
+To obtain the final MLLM, the VPG needs to be tuned.
+Ideally, the vast LLM backbone can remain untouched, leaving only the relatively lightweight VPG module to be fully or partially updated.\footnote{ Note that Flamingo also inserts some tunable parameters into the LLM part, but recent works~\citep{li2023blip2, driess2023palme} found that freezing LLM can be more efficient. }